 Bea Ann holds a BA in Communications from Kent State University and a Master’s in Public Administration, specializing in Non-Profit Management from Virginia Polytechnic institute and State University.

-David holds a BS in Chemical Engineering from Kansas State University.
+Lucy holds a B.Eng in Chemical Engineering from Teesside University in the UK.

 Andrew is the Director of Industrial Gas Procurement for Celanese.
 He joined Celanese 14 years ago and has held roles in Planning, Product Management and Research and Development.

 Andrew holds two BS degrees from Texas A&M University – Chemical Engineering and Chemistry – and an MBA from Rice University.